Punicious Punography

 Even shorter jokes

-Time flies like an arrowWriting with a broken pencil is pointless.
+Time flies like an arrowBroken pencils are pointless.

 I read magazines periodically.